 Is this a modern phenomenon?

 Archaeologists and anthropologists had a pet theory that farming made these early Europeans peace-loving people.
 They were more interested in raising crops, domesticating animals, decorating their ceramics, and raising their families.
 But then came a spectacular discovery and a rude awakening.

 The graves contained more than 100 bodies that bore the marks of a violent attack.
 Considering how low the population density was in stone-age Europe, this could qualify as a massive massacre.
-Other researchers, however, continued to hold that violence among Neolithic people was rare, and they dismissed these massacre sites as peculiarities.
+Other researchers, however, continued to believe that Neolithic people were rarely violent.
+They dismissed these massacre sites as peculiarities.

 Neolithic graves normally contain goods to accompany the departed on their journey.
-The mass grave doesn’t contain any grave goods.
-Nor does it show any sign of care or ritual given to the bodies before they were buried.
+The mass graves didn’t contain any grave goods.
+Nor do they show any sign of care or ritual given to the bodies before they were buried.
 This evidence supports the idea that the grave holds massacre victims.

 Is violence hard-wired in our DNA?